opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/coverimage-woh.md

       <subjects>Commercial</subjects>
     </metadata>

-### Date and Time

-The date is localized based on your servers Java Runtime language settings.
+Note that the date is localized based on your servers Java Runtime language settings.

 ## Libraries that can be used in XSL stylesheets